 The thoughts and actions of other people — You can tell people what to do and how to do it, but the decision will always be theirs to make.
 No matter how much influence you have over people, they can still choose to act in a manner contrary to your expectation.
 You can find more comfort when you make peace with the unpredictable aspect of human nature and keep a realistic impression of people.

 Existential situations and events — Unexpected situations and events have the potential to turn the world on its head.
 You can have all the right ideas and intentions yet have your plan go wrong through no fault of yours.
-You can protect yourself from the pain of disappointment that comes from failing to have an “expect the best and prepare for the worst” mindset to life events.
 Remember that you can control how you react even though you can’t stop bad things from happening.

 Keep A Journal

 Writing down the conversations in your head is a healthy way to manage your anxieties and reduce stress.
 Journal writing helps you to acknowledge that your thoughts may be illogical and gives you a chance to examine the underlying concerns that keep you in a state of bother.
-By keeping a journal, you will be able to process your innermost feelings to resolve the constant conflicts eating you up.
+By keeping a journal, you will be able to process your innermost feelings to resolve the conflicts that afflict you.

 You can write as often as you want, about whatever situations you care about, without the pressure to filter your manner of expression.
 The emancipation that comes from emptying your troubled mind on a page should also give you the mental space to concentrate on more pleasant and productive thoughts that fill you with a relaxed sense of assurance.
 Writing down your thoughts can also help you notice how you cope with your anxieties, enabling you to pay attention to your stress.